 - Before preparing or serving food

-- Prior to eating
+- Prior to and after eating

 - After wiping your nose, sneezing, or touching your face

 If you’re not near a sink, you can also use alcohol-based hand rubs or sanitizers.
 These are very effective at killing potentially deadly germs and can produce less irritation than soap and water.
 They’re easy to use when moving from dirty to clean activities or when moving between residents in shared rooms.

 If you used an alcohol-based rub or sanitizer, follow the steps below:

 - Apply the sanitizer to the palm of your hand.

 - Cover every surface of your hands, including the thumbs, fingertips, and between your fingers.